Leela0o5/Dead-Poets-Society/README.md

 #  Dead Poets Society

-> *"Poetry, beauty, romance, love, these are what we stay alive for."*

 A full-stack social platform for poetry enthusiasts.
 Users can write, share, and review poems.
 > **⚠️ Note:** This platform is actively under development.
 New features and improvements are being added regularly to enhance the user experience and expand functionality.